hortonworks/cloudbreak/docs/configuration.md

 ## Consul

 [Consul](http://consul.io) is used for dns resolution.
-All cloudbreak related services are registered as **someservice.service.consul**.
+All Cloudbreak related services are registered as **someservice.service.consul**.
 Consul’s built in dns server is able to “fall-back” on an other dns server.
 This option is called `-recursor`.
 Clodbreak Deployer first tries to discover the dns settings of the host, by looking for **nameserver** entry in `/etc/resolv.conf`.
 If it finds one consul will use it as a recursor,